 Is it possible to recover compensation after a ride-sharing accident?

 While Uber drivers do not usually carry Personal Injury Protection (PIP) coverage, Lyft actually has PIP insurance on all its Florida auto policies.
 "But here is another pitfall to consider," warns our North Miami Lyft accident attorney.
 "The at-fault Lyft driver's personal auto insurance company may deny coverage because the driver was being paid a fee while transporting you."

 The last thing you would want after a Lyft accident in North Miami or elsewhere in Florida is to be 100 percent responsible for your medical expenses, loss of income and other damages that could total tens of thousands or hundreds of thousands of dollars.
 Learn more about your rights as a passenger of Lyft.
 Consult with our lawyers at the Neufeld, Kleinberg & Pinkiert, P.A.
-Call at 305-931-6666 or 954-523-8292 or fill out this contact form for a free case evaluation.
+Call at 305-931-6666 fill out this contact form for a free case evaluation.